DylandeBruijn/boat_charge_planner/README.md

     - Test on both Android and iOS simulators
     - Verify map interactions work correctly
     - Test API integration and error handling

-10. **Prepare for demo:**
-    - Practice using VS Code debugger and toolchain